- SUPPORTED WINE FLAVOURS

 - Proton (Steam Play)

 The wine version used by Steam Play to run Windows games in the native Steam client.
-Note that this does not obey --winearch or --debug, since proton uses its own builtin arch detection and debug method. https://steampowered.com and https://github.com/ValveSoftware/Proton.
+Note that this does not obey --winearch or --debug, since proton uses its own builtin arch detection and debug method.
+When using proton, wwine will add support for builtin wine commands, like winecfg, which proton can't handle by default. https://steampowered.com and https://github.com/ValveSoftware/Proton.

 Wine packages installed via Lutris. https://lutris.net/

 Requires at least one of wine, crossover, cxoffice, cxgames or cedega.